thiagofelicissimo/BiTTs/README.md

 See examples in `examples/` to see the syntax and the available commands.

-The full definition of our notion of Bidirectional Type Theories, of the bidirectional typing algorithm, and its soundness and completeness proofs are given in [1] (a link will be added here as soon as it becomes available).
+The full definition of our notion of Bidirectional Type Theories, of the bidirectional typing algorithm, and its soundness and completeness proofs are given in [1].

 **Disclaimer 0** Do now confuse BiTT with BITT (Brouwerian Intuitionistic Type Theory) [2].